 Reverse osmosis purification systems tend to be ideal for this because they are small enough to be installed in tight spaces, such as under a kitchen sink.
 Yet these systems are still powerful enough to provide sufficient drinking water for everyone in your household.
 If you are weighing the advantages of reverse osmosis vs distilled, the size and on-demand power of reverse osmosis systems clearly pull ahead.

 The second, less common configuration for reverse osmosis filtration is known as point-of-entry (POE) system.
 Otherwise known as a whole-house water treatment system, a POE reverse osmosis system is designed to provide reverse osmosis filtered water to your entire home.
 One of the benefits of a whole-house reverse osmosis system is having soft, clean water throughout your home.
-The water you shower and bathe in will also have had a wide range of contaminants removed.
+The water you shower and bathe in will also have had a wide range of contaminants and impurities removed.

 However, if you want to eliminate the effects of hard water throughout your home and also have clean, purified drinking water it may be more economical to use a whole-house water softening system and a POE reverse osmosis filtration system.
 This setup is common because the use of water softeners eliminates the impact of hard water around your house, while the reverse osmosis system provides clean, filtered drinking water.